xuezzou/vh-dev-training/week1/hw/README.md

 We mentioned in class that everything is an object.
 Let's explore what that means.

 1. If `console.log` is a function and everything is an object... does that mean that `console` itself is an object?
 Try logging `console` and describing what that outputs.
+Anything interesting?

 @response: